Charles, Count of Marsan

-Charles de Lorraine (8 April 1648 – 13 November 1708) was the Count of Marsan.
-He was the youngest son of the Count of Harcourt and brother of the Chevalier de Lorraine.
+Charles de Lorraine (8 April 1648 – 13 November 1708) was the viscount, then count of Marsan.
+After 1682, he also styled himself prince of Pons and sovereign of Bédeille.
+He was the youngest son of Henri de Lorraine, Count of Harcourt and brother of the chevalier de Lorraine and Louis de Lorraine, Count of Armagnac.

 Biography

+Early life

-Charles was the youngest son of Henri de Lorraine, Count of Harcourt and Marguerite Philippe du Cambout.
-As a member of the House of Guise, a cadet branch of the House of Lorraine, he was a Foreign Prince at the Court of France.
-The youngest son, he was given an appanage in the form of the County of Marsan at birth.
-At his death, it was given to his eldest son Charles Louis.
-The latter was also known as the Prince of Pons.
+Charles was the youngest son of Henri de Lorraine, Count of Harcourt and Marguerite-Philippe du Cambout.
+As a member of the House of Guise, a cadet branch of the House of Lorraine, he held the rank of prince étranger at the court of France.
+He was given an appanage in the form of the Viscounty (later County) of Marsan at birth.
+At his death, it was given to his eldest son Charles Louis, also known by the courtesy title the prince of Pons.

-The youngest of six children, five sons and one daughter, his siblings included Louis, Count of Armagnac, Grand Squire of France and the bisexual Chevalier de Lorraine, lover of Philippe I, Duke of Orléans.
-His other brothers were Abbots of Royaumont (Alfonse Louis) and Faron de Meaux (Raimond Bérenger).
+The youngest of six children (five sons and one daughter), Charles' siblings were: Armande Henriette, Abbess of Notre-Dame de Soissons; Louis, Count of Armagnac, Grand Squire of France; Philippe, Chevalier de Lorraine, lover of the king's brother, the duke of Orléans; Alphonse Louis, Abbot of Royaumont; and Raimond Bérenger, Abbot of Faron de Meaux.

-Madame de Sévigné referred to him as le petit Marsan.
+Exile in Rome

+In early 1670, Marsan's brother, the chevalier de Lorraine, was arrested and imprisoned, first near Lyons, and then in the island fortress of the Château d'If.
+In February of that year, at the insistence of the Duke of Orléans, King Louis XIV reduced Lorraine's sentence to exile in Rome; Marsan was exiled with him for defending his brother.
+Marsan left the French court a few days before April 14; he and Lorraine arrived together in Rome at the beginning of May 1670.

+At the end of July 1670, Marsan sneaked out of Rome and entered France, attempting to rejoin the army.
+Although the king ordered him back to Italy, Marsan managed to spend the rest of the summer in Aix, and returned to Rome only in September.

+The Lorraine brothers were allowed back to the French court in 1672.